-- After six years of crisis, Spain is finally recovering due to a favourable combination of external and domestic factors - 2.
-Although it is difficult to estimate their exact contribution, behind the current economic recovery are the effects of a large list of structural reforms, in labour and product markets, the financial system or the public sector - 3.
-Thanks to these reforms, current employment growth is consistent with a balanced recovery, in contrast with the growth pattern previous to the crisis - 4.
-Given these positive effects, to ensure a sustainable and inclusive growth it is key to continue the process of structural reforms to reduce structural unemployment, and increase competitiveness of Spanish firms, productivity and quality of employment, human capital and the quality of institutions.
+- 1. After six years of crisis, Spain is finally recovering due to a favourable combination of external and domestic factors - 2.
+Although it is difficult to estimate their exact contribution, behind the current economic recovery are the effects of structural reforms, in labour and product markets, the financial system or the public sector - 3.
+Current employment growth is consistent with a more balanced recovery, in contrast with the growth pattern previous to the crisis - 4.
+To ensure a sustainable and inclusive growth it is key to continue the process of structural reforms to reduce structural unemployment, and increase competitiveness and size of firms, productivity and quality of jobs, human capital and the quality of institutions.